scramjetorg/transform-hub/packages/types/README.md

 ### Donation

 Do you like this project?
 It helped you to reduce time spent on delivering your solution?
-You are welcome to buy us a coffee ;)
+You are welcome to buy us a coffee :coffee: Thanks a lot! ;)

 [You can sponsor us on github](https://github.com/sponsors/scramjetorg)